What is a Parish Council?

 Through a range of discretionary powers the Parish Council provides and maintains a variety of important and visible local services including, bridleways, burial grounds, bus shelters, open spaces, community safety, footpaths, planning etc.

-The Parish Council has strong links with district and county council memebers and uses these links to promote items of interest and actions to North Dorset District Council and Dorset County Council.
-You can find out more about our district and county councillors on the “District & County Councillors” page.
+The Parish Council has strong links with county council members and uses these links to promote items of interest and actions to Dorset Council.
+You can find out more about our county councillors on the Dorset Councillors page.

 Members of the Parish Council are required to declare their personal and pecuniary interests, and any interests that might be seen as prejudicing their decision-making.
 As well as the elected councillors, this definition includes people who have been co-opted onto a Committee of the Council.
 You can find out more about our pecuniary interests on the Pecuniary Interest Forms page.

 The Parish Council conducts its business in accordance with a set of published orders, regulations and procedures which can be found on the Orders, Regulations & Procedures page.